wxyz-abcd/node-haxball/README.md

     - `setProperties({ name, password, geo: { lat, lon, flag }, playerCount, maxPlayerCount, fakePassword, unlimitedPlayerCount, showInRoomList })`: sets the room's properties.
     - `setKickRateLimit(min, rate, burst)`: sets the room's kick rate limit.
     - `setHandicap(handicap)`: sets the player's `handicap` value in msecs.
-    - `extrapolate(milliseconds)`: extrapolates the current room state for `milliseconds` milliseconds and stores the results in each object's `ext` key.
+    - `extrapolate(milliseconds=0, ignoreMultipleCalls=false)`: extrapolates the current room state for `milliseconds` milliseconds and stores the results in each object's `ext` key. `ignoreMultipleCalls` is added for safety, and should only be `true` in renderers.
+Returns the new extrapolated room state.
     - `clearBans()`: clears all bans. host-only.
     - `clearBan(id)`: clears the ban of a player(`id`). host-only.
     - `executeEvent(event, byId)`: executes any event inside this room. host-only.